collaborativebioinformatics/Haploblock_Clusters/README.md

 ## Steps:
 # Step 1:
-Download phased vcfs from 1000 genome for one chromosome Convert shapeit vcf to xcf format - understand xcf format, how haplotype information is saved in haploblocks Get ARG-needle working on DNANexus
+Download phased vcfs from 1000 genome for one chromosome \n Convert shapeit vcf to xcf format - understand xcf format, how haplotype information is saved in haploblocks Get ARG-needle working on DNANexus
 Figure out way to merge rare variants information to the haploblocks